 This is a powerful multi-voltage MIG welder.
 You can use it on either 120V or 240V outlets.
 This allows the user to weld in different environments, powered by a household power supply or a generator.
 This wide voltage range gives more power flexibility, so the welder can be used for simple household projects or in light duty industrial grounds.

-Miller also ensured switching from one voltage to the other quick and simple.
+Miller also ensured switching from one voltage to the other quickly and simply.
 It features a multi-voltage plug, which is essentially an adapter.
 You just need to choose the right for the power socket and then it’s ready to power up.

 Millermatic 211 also has a good power output range: 30-230A.
 The duty cycle is 40% at 150A if running on 240V and 20% at 115A when powered by 120V.
 The maximum thickness this welder can weld is ⅜” and the minimum is 20 gauge for stainless steel and 18 gauge for aluminum.